Smith-Group/syed2024/README.md

-The following archive contains the data and scripts for reproducing the Syed et al 2024 manuscript.
+The following archive contains the data and scripts for reproducing the [Syed et al. 2024 manuscript](https://doi.org/10.5194/mr-2024-7).

 # Requirements